-- Reducing lines and wait times on Election Day - Reducing stress on Election Day voting systems - Allowing poll workers to build experience, which allows them to improve their efficiency and effectiveness on Election Day, and - Enabling registration problems to be identified and addressed before Election Day.
+- " Allowing poll workers to build experience, which allows them to improve their efficiency and effectiveness on Election Day, and - " Enabling registration problems to be identified and addressed before Election Day.
+514

-- Demos on language and disability access and early voting - National Conference of State Legislatures on absentee and early voting. - U.S. Election Assistance Commission data "deep dive" shows impact of early, absentee and mail voting on elections - U.S. Government Accountability Office guidance on accessibility for voters with disabilities - The Brennan Center for Justice on early voting: what works.
+- " Dēmos on language and disability access and early voting - " National Conference of State Legislatures on absentee and early voting. - " U.S. Election Assistance Commission data "deep dive" shows impact of early, absentee and mail voting on elections - " U.S. Government Accountability Office guidance on accessibility for voters with disabilities - " The Brennan Center for Justice on early voting: what works - " For information about expanding voting rights for immigrant community members who are not naturalized citizens, see page 16 of the Center for Popular Democracy Promoting Equality: City and State Policy to Ensure Immigrant Safety and Inclusion